Tech drives Wall Street higher as jobs report calms inflation fears

 “It keeps pressure off the Fed and will enable them to keep their low interest rate policy in place longer and take more of a wait-and-see attitude,” said Jack Ablin, chief investment officer at Cresset Capital Management.
 “The opportunity to keep rates low is good news for risk takers.”

+All three indexes rose for the week, with the Nasdaq posting its third straight weekly gain.

-The heavyweight S&P 500 tech sector (.SPLRCT) jumped, as longer-dated U.S. Treasury yields fell.
+The heavyweight S&P 500 tech sector was the best-performing group on Friday, rising 1.9%, as longer-dated U.S. Treasury yields fell.

 Tech and other growth stocks are seen as particularly vulnerable if inflation drives up bond yields and more heavily discounts the value of future cash flows.
-The Russell 1000 growth index (.RLG) outperformed the counterpart Russell value index (.RLV).
+The Russell 1000 growth index gained 1.4% against a 0.4% rise for the counterpart Russell value index, as the financials sector, a key value group, lagged, rising just 0.2%.

 “It’s just a risk-on trade because the market believes rates are going to stay lower for longer,” said Robert Pavlik, senior portfolio manager at Dakota Wealth.

+The wild rides for so-called “meme stocks” kept investors’ attention, with AMC Entertainment Holdings shares falling 6.7% but rising over 80% for the week.

-Shares of billionaire William Ackman’s Pershing Square Tontine Holdings (PSTH.N) dropped after news it was in talks to buy 10% of Universal Music Group.
+Billionaire William Ackman’s Pershing Square Tontine Holdings dropped 11.9% after news it was in talks to buy 10% of Universal Music Group.

-Investors were watching progress for proposed U.S. infrastructure spending.
-President Joe Biden was meeting with the main Republican negotiator on Friday in an effort to craft a deal that can satisfy their sharply divided camps.
+Next week, investors will watch Washington for clues on whether an outsized rally in shares of companies that would benefit from President Joe Biden’s proposed $1.7 trillion infrastructure plan has more room to run.
+[L2N2NM25U]

+Advancing issues outnumbered declining ones on the NYSE by a 2.03-to-1 ratio; on Nasdaq, a 1.54-to-1 ratio favored advancers.

 Our Standards: The Thomson Reuters Trust Principles.